84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Choosing a school?
 You’ve got options.

 First off, if you’re making a K-12 education decision for your child, you’re not alone.
 Tens of thousands of Colorado parents are making similar decisions each year.
 Secondly, you can do it!
-In Colorado, you have access to more K-12 education options than you might realize.
+In Colorado, you have access to more school choice options than you might realize.
 Knowing and navigating these options can help you find a great school.
 And remember, every child is different.
 So, the best school for your neighbor’s child may be different than the best school for your child.

 This post will breakdown the main types of schools available to you in Colorado, as well as provide additional education resources to help you find the best learning environment for your child.
 In short, Colorado families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling and microschooling and mix-and-match learning.